HindsonJF/Data-Science-Projects/Model_Save_Files/README.md

 ### This folder contains the fitted model and gridsearch savefiles.

-### Some files over the 25MB limit, the KNN and Random Forests Gridsearches files, where not uploaded.
+### The files over the 25MB limit, the KNN and Random Forests Gridsearches files, where not uploaded.